AlaskaAirlines/auro-backtotop/demo/demo.md

 ## Fixed position trigger

 By default, the `auro-back-to-top` element is fixed to the bottom-right corner of the screen.
 The floating button becomes visible as the user scrolls down the page.
-Developers can tune when the button appears based on where the `auro-back-to-top` element is placed in the document and with the `offset` property.
-To show the button sooner, use a smaller value (example: `50vh`) and to delay for longer content, use a higher value (example: `200vh` or `400vh`).
-Keep in mind that setting an `offset` value greater than the content height will increase the overall height of the container.
+Developers can tune when the button appears by (1) where they place `auro-back-to-top` in the body, and (2) with the `offset` property.
+Use a smaller value for `offset` attrbute to show the button sooner (example: `50vh`) and use a larger value (example: `200vh` or `400vh`) to delay showing the button on longer content.
+Keep in mind that `offset` can increase the container height when it is set to a value greater than the content height.

 <auro-accordion lowProfile justifyRight>
   <span slot="trigger">See code</span>